Deep-Fit College Counseling: An Investment for Life

 I explain to families that when we support them, we guide them in the driver’s seat, customizing their child’s college application journey with their input.
 We anticipate forks, turns, opportunities, and hazards.
 Our structured yet flexible, highly individualized, and high-touch process meets each family where they are and makes what could be an overwhelming process manageable.
 Our balanced approach ensures that students have options they are proud of.
 Our expertise helps students make their strongest applications while developing through activities that help them learn and stand out.
 We play many roles as needed—a go-to voice of calm, expertise, and perspective.
 We enable parents to be parents, not their child’s college taskmaster, and we absorb stress to prevent families from spiraling up together.
 In sum, a college counselor can make the college search more manageable and less stressful, yielding better results and a happier final chapter of high school at home.

 Our families say our work and “organizational wizardry” “reduces the stress for parents and the students,” makes the process “so much easier and more authentic,” and “makes the complex process manageable.”
-A current senior’s parent writes about Lantern college counselor Eliza, “Eliza has done a wonderful job motivating and organizing our son, and keeping him on task.”
+A parent writes about Lantern college counselor Eliza, “Eliza has done a wonderful job motivating and organizing our son, and keeping him on task.”
 One mother shares that we have made her daughter’s college search process “stress free and enjoyable for a very anxious girl!”
 Another writes, “As parents, you made our job a lot easier.”
 And another parent says the process “would have been impossible to navigate without (us).”
 A mother who did not use a college counselor for her older son shares that her “stress level was so much lower” than when her older child applied to college.
-Lastly, a current senior’s mother writes, “Eliza has helped me off of the edge many times. ; ) Our daughter is always uplifted and happy after talking with Eliza.“
+Lastly, a mother writes, “Eliza has helped me off of the edge many times. ; ) Our daughter is always uplifted and happy after talking with Eliza.“

 Lantern’s CS, Engineering, and STEM Expertise